arturwojnar/blog/articles/interview-process-is-random.md

   name: Artur Wojnar
   url: https://www.linkedin.com/in/artur-wojnar-a19349a6/
 date: 2025-10-31T00:00:00.000Z
-title: "Interview process is just a random thing 🎲"
+title: "Interviews Are Just a Random Process 🎲"
 layout: ../layouts/article.njk
 description: "You don’t know who you'll meet on the other side.
 You don’t know the company's mentality.
 You jump into unknown, into unknown organizational structure which often turns out to be chaotic, at best.
 Most importantly, you may face a person who doesn't necessairly wish you well."
 tags: